Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Benefits of your insured mortgage:

-• Access to buying a home with less than 20% down payment (as little as 5% down in some cases)
+• Buy a primary or secondary home with less than 20% down payment (as little as 5% down in some cases)

 • $500K or less – 5% of the purchase price (requires insurance)